Annestezia/Local-weather-app/README.md

 App to get current  local  weather

 ### Features
-* see current local weather based on ip geolocation
+* see current local weather based on browser geolocation
 * see  current temperature in F/C

 ### When run locally works on local server only, see [explanation](https://stackoverflow.com/a/8456586)